carbon-language/carbon-lang/docs/design/generics/overview.md

 type using a
 [qualified member access expression](#accessing-members-of-interfaces).

 A function can have a mix of checked, template, and regular parameters.
-A checked parameter is defined using a symbolic binding pattern, a template parameter using a template binding pattern, and a regular parameter using a runtime binding pattern.
-Likewise, it's allowed to pass a symbolic or template binding or value to a generic or regular parameter. _We have decided to support passing a symbolic value to a template parameter, see [leads issue #2153: Checked generics calling templates](https://github.com/carbon-language/carbon-lang/issues/2153), but incorporating it into the design is future work._
+Each kind of parameter is defined using a different syntax: a checked parameter is uses a symbolic binding pattern, a template parameter uses a template binding pattern, and a regular parameter uses a runtime binding pattern.
+Likewise, it's allowed to pass a symbolic or template constant value to a checked or regular parameter. _We have decided to support passing a symbolic value to a template parameter, see
+[leads issue #2153: Checked generics calling templates](https://github.com/carbon-language/carbon-lang/issues/2153), but incorporating it into the design is future work._